readthedocs/blog/sphinx-markdown-2021.rst

 to help bridging the immense popularity of Markdown with the powerful capabilities of Sphinx.

-It is no surprise that Markdown is so demanded: thanks in large part to the huge popularity of GitHub, `Markdown is nowadays the most widely used markup language in open-source projects <https://passo.uno/docs-as-code-tools-open-standards/>`_,
+It is no surprise that Markdown is in such demand: thanks in large part to the huge popularity of GitHub, `Markdown is nowadays the most widely used markup language in open-source projects <https://passo.uno/docs-as-code-tools-open-standards/>`_,